bloominstituteoftechnology/Responsive-Web-Design-II/README.md

 * [ x ] Once you have completed all of the project objectives, push your commits and make a pull request against the original fork

 ## Stretch Goals:
-* [ ] Build the services page from earlier assignments into a responsive design using your own creativity
+* [ x ] Build the services page from earlier assignments into a responsive design using your own creativity
 * [ ] [Look at BEM](http://getbem.com/) and convert your existing CSS into the appropriate selectors.
 * [ ] Introduce CSS animations at different break points across your site
 * [ ] Build another page based on one of the navigation items and use your creativity on how it looks.